fluent-form/fluent-form/README.md

 }
 ```

-For range selection controls, such as the `range` control, it outputs an array with two elements.
-Suppose we want to map these two elements to two properties:
+For range selection controls, such as the `range` control, it will output an array of two elements, and we expect to map the two elements of the array to two properties:

 ```ts
 import { form, range } from 'ngx-fluent-form';